OCA/event/event_product/README.rst

   *sale*; so unless Odoo divides that module in smaller parts with smaller dependencies, the only workaround is to give permissions to use *sale* to nobody.
+* Support creating a sales order from the event.
+* Support creating an event when confirming an event product sales order.

 Bug Tracker
 ===========